your-azure-coach/dapr-logic-apps/README.md

 set STORAGE_ACCOUNT_NAME=<YOUR_UNIQUE_STORAGE_ACCOUNT_NAME>
 ```

-* Create an Azure storage account
+* Create an Azure storage account.
+This will be used for persisting the Logic Apps internal state and also as a state store and output binding.

 ```
 az storage account create --name %STORAGE_ACCOUNT_NAME% --resource-group dapr-logic-apps